EliasK93/BGE-M3-and-Gemma-2-for-retrieval-augmented-generation/README.md

 ### Notes

-The files in this repository which contain text from the books are cut off after the first 50 rows.
+The files in this repository which contain text from the books are cut off after the first 50 lines.